suemcnab/react-youtube-pxn-open/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 # react-youtube-pxn-open
-Live search and play YouTube videos.
-The UI is created with ReactJS and explores using Semantic UI with React.
-I found myself using it a lot for research and having ideas to extend it into a more fully fledged application with user saved searches.
-It's just a bit of fun at the moment.
-It is not a production ready application, but it does include a dev server tool chain.
+This is not a production ready application, but does include a dev server tool chain.
+You must first obtain an API-key and insert it before you can search for videos.

 ###Getting Started###